Dodge Caravan: First generation (1984–1990)

 Cargo access to the rear was via a hatchback, similar to the one on the K platform station wagons.
 The hatch was hinged at the top and held open by gas struts.

 A long-wheelbase variant, marketed as the Grand Caravan, was introduced in May 1987.
-It allowed more cargo space behind the rear seat.
+It offered more cargo space behind the third-row seat.

-A cargo version of the Caravan, called the Mini Ram Van, was also introduced for 1984, with a flat-floored cargo space four feet tall and with four feet between the wheel wells.
+A commercial cargo version of the Caravan, called the Mini Ram Van, was also introduced for 1984, with a flat-floored cargo space offering a four-foot interior height and featuring four feet of space between the rear wheel wells.
 The load capacity was 1700 lb.
-It was renamed the Caravan C/V for 1989 and was then discontinued after 1995.
+It was renamed the Caravan C/V for 1989 and was discontinued after 1995.
 It was initially available with a short wheelbase; a long-wheelbase variant was introduced alongside the Grand Caravan.

-Unique to the Caravan C/V was the option of a traditional hatch door in the back or the optional swing-out bi-parting doors (with or without windows), similar to those of more traditional cargo vans.
+Unique to the Caravan C/V was a traditional hatch door in the back or the optional swing-out bi-parting doors (with or without windows), similar to those of more traditional cargo vans.
 These doors were made of fiberglass.
 Also based on the Mini Ram and C/V were aftermarket conversion vans sold through official Chrysler dealers and from the conversion companies themselves.